mrgrain/jsii-struct-builder/README.md

 ### Replacing properties

-Existing properties can be replaces with a new `@jsii/spec` definition.
+Existing properties can be replaced with a new `@jsii/spec` definition.
 If a different `name` is provided, the property is also renamed.

 A callback function can be passed to `map()` to map every property to a new `@jsii/spec` definition.